- Off road parking

 Local amenities are plentiful and are all within easy travelling distance of the property.

-Two bedrooms: 1 x double with beams, door to balcony and en-suite with bath, basin and WC, 1 x twin with TV with Sky and video and DVD, free WiFi, beams and en-suite with bath, basin and WC.
+Two bedrooms: 1 x double with beams, TV, door to balcony and en-suite with bath, basin and WC, 1 x twin with TV with Sky and video and DVD, free WiFi, beams and en-suite with bath, basin and WC.
 Additional ground floor basin & WC.
 Superb fitted kitchen with central breakfast bar.
 Utility room.
 Sitting room with dining area off and electric fire.

 - Oil central heating with electric fire in sitting room

 - Electric range oven and hob, microwave, fridge, freezer, dishwasher, 2 x TV with Sky, video and DVD, free WiFi, radio/CD player

 - Washing machine and tumble dryer in utility room